Back to use cases

 Beauty, home, tech, food, and mixed catalogs

-One AI image workflow for beauty, home, tech, food, and mixed-product catalogs
+Run one image workflow across beauty, home, tech, food, and other product lines

 Beauty preset thumbnail generated by Modelize for clean Shopify product photography